 While I think that is a little harsh on the meaning behind a PIP, it is commonly used as a way to give an employee a good shake in-between performance reviews that their performance has been in the toilet and it’s time to improve.
-If you have a progressive discipline policy, you could look at a PIP as the equivalent of a written warning and it should have the same qualities of a written warning- a specific issue pointed out, the resolution expected, and the timeline of next steps.
+If you have a progressive discipline policy, you could look at a PIP as the equivalent of a written warning and it should have the same qualities of a written warning — a specific issue pointed out, the resolution expected, and the timeline for next steps.

 2. To Start a Dialogue of Improvement